ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/logger.rst

 .. method:: developer($data[, $update = FALSE[, $expires = 0]])

-  To use the developer log to log your own events, notices or warnings that need to be brought to the attention of the Super Admin, call this function and pass the string of the notice::
+  To use the developer log to log your own events, notices or warnings that need to be brought to the attention of the Super Admin, call this method and pass the string of the notice::

     ee()->logger->developer('Log message.');